 Dr. Anderson DeCoteau is an assistant professor in the Faculty of Medicine.
 She graduated from the University of Manitoba in 2002 and joined the Department of Community Health Sciences as an Assistant Professor.
 She completed a Masters of Public Health at the Johns Hopkins Bloomberg School of Public Health, concentrating predominantly on health disparities and health policy.
 Her research interests include improving the health measurement of Indigenous peoples in a way that respects their individual and collective rights, and using healthy public policy as a tool in the prevention of chronic disease.
 She is past president of the Indigenous Physicians Association of Canada.

-Dr. Driedger is a professor of Community Health Sciences and the Canada Research Chair in environment and health-risk communication.
+Dr. Driedger is a professor of Community Health Sciences and a proud member of the Manitoba Métis nation.
 She obtained her PhD in geography from McMaster University and studies the dissemination of evidence about risk issues in environment and health, from science to policy, using qualititative research methods.

 Dr. Driedger’s particular focus is on how risks are constructed, communicated and interpreted by scientific experts, policy-makers, the lay public and media.
 She brings to the discussion of science-policy debates an understanding of the interplay between power and authority surrounding the construction of risk issues.
 As technology is constantly changing and we become even more dependent on information and evidence, it is crucial that researchers seek to understand very complex relationships and interactions between expert and lay audiences.
 Knowledge translation and risk communication are key elements to these processes.